 Efficacy and Safety

-Ethiqa XR® (buprenorphine extended-release injectable suspension) 1.3 mg/mL CIII is the only commercial pharmaceutical-grade extended-release buprenorphine FDA-indexed for the control of post-procedural pain in mice and rats.1
+Ethiqa XR® (buprenorphine extended-release injectable suspension) 1.3 mg/mL CIII is the only pharmaceutical-grade extended-release buprenorphine FDA-indexed for the control of post-procedural pain in mice, rats, ferrets, and non-human primates.1

 • Proven long-acting extended-release technology1

-• Delivers up to 3-days or up to 72 hours of demonstrated clinical analgesia in mice and rats with one subcutaneous injection1
+• Delivers up to 3-days or up to 72 hours of demonstrated clinical analgesia in mice, rats, ferrets, and non-human primates with one subcutaneous injection1

 • Administration of a single injection minimizes animal stress and the inconvenience of multiple injections, helping improve animal welfare and reduce the variability of research